ASCHEET/kickstarter-analysis/Written_Report_Template.md

 ### Limitations of this dataset show charts can be misleading as there are very few campaigns (less than 40 total both failed and successful) that were over $25,000.
 ### Figure 3 below shows an Outcomes Based on Goals but has the Number of Campaigns plotted on a secondary axis to give an additional perspective of what might be expected.
 ### ![Figure 3 - Outcomes Based on Goals with Number of Campaigns on Secondary Axis](C:\Users\ascheet\OneDrive - SESI, LLC\Documents\GitHub\practice\kickstarter-analysis-main.zip\kickstarter-analysis\Outcomes_vs.Goalswnumber_of_campaigns.png)
+### Additionally, how long to expect to have a fundraiser open may help to understand when to start or how much time is needed to collect for successful campaigns.
+Below, in Figure 4, shows
+### that most successful fundraisers that were given more than 50 days to collect donations were much more successful.
+More than 50 days the success vs failure inverses after 60 days showing more
+### 'failed' campaigns than 'successful'.